 How to Compare Financial Advisor Costs

 You can also review an advisor’s fee schedule online if they advertise their fees.
 And if they don’t, the next step is to ask them directly.
-Ideally, you want to work an advisor who’s transparent about how they’re paid and what it will cost you to be their client.
-If an advisor dodges questions about fees or seems reluctant to share how they make money, that’s a sign that you may want to look elsewhere for financial planning help.
+Ideally, you want to work with an advisor who’s transparent about how their fees are calculated and what you’ll pay.
+Keep an eye out for advisors who dodge questions about fees or seem reluctant to share how they make money.
+That’s a sign that you may want to look elsewhere for financial planning help.

-Financial advisors can make money in a number of ways and what’s important as an investor is to find the one whose fee structure aligns with your needs and budget.
+Financial advisors can make money in a number of ways.
+What’s important as an investor is to find the one whose fee structure aligns with your needs and budget.
 As you’re reviewing fee schedules, be sure to ask about any fees you don’t understand.
 If you’re working with a fee-based advisor, it’s also helpful to ensure that they’re held to a fiduciary standard; you might also ask how they determine which investment products to recommend.
-Doing your research on advisor fees beforehand can help you understand both what you’re paying and how your advisor is incentivized.
+Doing your research on advisor fees beforehand can help you understand both what you’re paying and the incentives your advisor has.

 Tips for Finding a Financial Advisor

-- Before working with a financial advisor, you should ask them what kind of investment strategy they typically use to shape their clients’ financial plans.
-You might also want to know what kind of client they typically work with.
+- Before working with a financial advisor, ask what kind of investment strategies they typically use.
 Ideally, the advisor you choose should have at least some experience in dealing with the kind of challenges or issues you have when it comes to your finances.
-It’s also a good idea to check an advisor’s professional certifications and credentials to learn which specialty areas they have expertise in.
+It’s also a good idea to check an advisor’s professional certifications to learn which areas they have expertise in.

 Do you want to learn more about financial advisors?
 Check out these articles: